 In 1998, he released one of the industry’s first nationally approved home study courses, titled “Myoskeletal Alignment Techniques.”
 Overwhelmed by the positive response, Dalton decided to open his own teaching facility with a full MAT training curriculum.
 He licensed the facility with the Oklahoma Board of Private Vocational Schools and named it the Freedom From Pain Institute.

 In addition to founding this MAT training facility, Dalton has written three bestselling bodywork textbooks and created a full slate of online continuing education courses.
 A perpetual student himself, Dalton continues to study pain management from every angle.
 Inspired by the latest advances in brain imaging, he has begun exploring the brain’s role in chronic pain — and now blends this exciting research into his brain-based bodywork teachings.

 Dalton is a lifetime member of the International Association for the Study of Pain and an affiliate faculty member at the Indiana State University Department of Applied Medicine and Rehabilitation.
 In 2012, Indiana State became the first major university in America to offer Dalton’s Advanced Myoskeletal Massage Therapy program as a minor degree in massage.

 Dalton was inducted in the Massage Therapy Hall of Fame in 2007.
 In 2012, he received the One Concept Lifetime Achievement Award.
 Along with his busy teaching and writing endeavors, Dalton has maintained a private manual therapy practice in Oklahoma City, Oklahoma, for more than 40 years.
-He and his wife Teri Dalton (and their two overly optimistic dogs) split their time between Oklahoma City and Santiago, Costa Rica.
+He and his two overly optimistic dogs split their time between Oklahoma City and Santiago, Costa Rica.